5 Days Helambu Trek

 You will wake up early on your second day to view the sunrise.
 One of the attractions of Chisapani is the view of sunrise and sunset.

 After spending some time taking snaps in the hills, you head down until you reach Pati Bhanjang, then Gul Bhanjang.
-From here, you start ascending till you reach an elevation of 2620 m.
+From here, you start ascending till you get an elevation of 2620 m.
 Then you drop down the trails till you arrive at Kutumsang.

 Kutumsang is at an elevation of 2446 m.
 You will have walked 5-6 hours today.